isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/register-your-controlled-goods.md

 </ul>
 <p><strong>For Low Risk CGs:</strong>
 <br>The RS can submit a Supplier’s Declaration of Conformity (SDoC) to the
-Consumer Product Safety Office.
+CPSO.
 In doing so the RS is making a self-declaration that the low risk Controlled Goods conform to the requirements of CPSR.</p>
 <p><strong>For Medium and High Risk CGs:</strong>
 <br>The RS submits test reports and other relevant documentation to a Conformity
 Assessment Body responsible for certification [i.e. CAB (Certification)] for review.
-If the Controlled Goods meets the safety requirements, the CAB (Certification) issues a Certificate of Conformity (CoC) and submits the CoC to the Consumer Product Safety Office.</p>
+If the Controlled Goods meets the safety requirements, the CAB (Certification) issues a Certificate of Conformity (CoC) and submits the CoC to the CPSO.</p>
 <p>If the submitted documents are in order, a Letter of Approval (LOA) will
 be issued to the RS within 1 working day.</p>
 <p>You may refer to chapters <strong>5.3</strong> and <strong>5.4</strong> of